obinnafranklinduru/Solidity-Smart-Contract/README.md

 ## How to Get Started

-1. **Explore the Code**: Browse through the repository to find Solidity code examples and projects that interest you.
+1. **Explore the Code**: Browse through the repository to find Solidity code and projects that interest you.
 Take a closer look at the code, comments, and documentation to understand the implementation details and rationale behind each project.

 2. **Learn Solidity**: Familiarize yourself with Solidity syntax, data types, control structures, and contract development principles.
 You can find Solidity learning resources, tutorials, and documentation online to supplement your understanding.